qExobyte/qExobyte.github.io/_pages/about.md

 <li>Linear Algebra</li>
 <br>

 Outside of these courses, I'm majoring in computer science and economics, so almost all of my college courses involve some amount of math and a whole lot of problem solving.
 I've also taken two years of calculus-based physics.
+This is truly overkill for the SAT Math, but I want to be transparent about my experience.

-This is completely overkill for SAT Math, but I want to show my commitment to math and problem solving.
+As for the SAT, I scored a 1570 (770 EBRW / 800 Math). <br>

-As for the SAT, I scored a 1570 (770 EBRW / 800 Math)
+I took the SAT twice and the PSAT once, earning a perfect math score on all 3 exams.

 <h2>How do you teach the SAT Math?</h2>
 An in-depth look at my strategy for the SAT Math is found [here](https://learnsatmath.com/strategy/).